rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-objectivec.md

 > If this is your first time using RabbitMQ and you get errors logged at this
 > point then you may be left scratching your head wondering what could
 > be wrong.
 Maybe the broker was started without enough free disk space
-> (by default it needs at least 1Gb free) and is therefore refusing to
+> (by default it needs at least 200 MB free) and is therefore refusing to
 > accept messages.
 Check the broker logfile to confirm and reduce the
 > limit if necessary.
 The <a
 > href="http://www.rabbitmq.com/configure.html#config-items">configuration